-The following table details the sensitivity to a 10% (2021: 7%) increase in Euro, US\$, JPY, HK\$ and S\$ against respective entities' functional currency.
-10% (2021: 7%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items which are denominated in Euro, US\$, JPY, HK\$ and S\$ and adjusts their translation at the end of the financial year for an instantaneous 10% (2021: 7%) change in foreign currency rates, with all variables held constant.
+The following table details the sensitivity to a 7% (2020: 7%) increase in Euro, US\$, JPY, HK\$ and S\$ against RMB 7% (2020: 7%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items which are denominated in Euro, US\$, JPY, HK\$ and S\$ and adjusts their translation at the end of the financial year for an instantaneous 7% (2020: 7%) change in foreign currency rates, with all variables held constant.
 The sensitivity analysis includes external loans as well as loans to foreign operation where they gave rise to an impact on the Group's profit or loss.